shannonhouck/friendly-computing-machine/README.md

 ```
 pip install -e .
 ```
-Make sure you test it!!
+Make sure you test it.
+All tests should pass!!
 ```
 py.test -v
 ```